Dumsor Alert: ECG Shares Maintenance Power Cuts Schedule for Next Week Starting June 22

 Source: Facebook

-According to the notices shared on Facebook, areas under the Accra East and Accra West regions.
+According to the notices shared on Facebook, areas in Accra East and Accra West would be affected by the maintenance work.

-Areas like Dodowa, Martey Tsuru, Ashongman Estate and Darkuman.
+This includes Dodowa, Martey Tsuru, Ashongman Estate and Darkuman, according to the schedule below.

 The 2026 rainy season commenced in May with several massive rainstorms and thunderstorms pummeling the country.